Move over chia seeds, there's a new 'superfood' in town. But is coconut oil all it's really cracked up to be, or just another fad?

-While there’s nothing new about coconut oil, recently the media has been awash with articles extolling its virtues, not to mention the tsunami of celebrities who suddenly swear by it.
+There's nothing new about coconut oil, but the media has been awash with articles recently extolling its virtues, not to mention the tsunami of celebrities who suddenly swear by it.
 Websites are full of converts who are adding it to smoothies, drizzling it over salads and even downing it by the spoonful in a quest for better health.
 Some of the (many) claims about coconut oil include that it:

 Coconut oil is also claimed to provide stress relief and boost immunity.
 One CHOICE staffer was even told recently in a beauty salon that applying virgin coconut oil would help the hair in her eyebrows grow back!
 But before you head to the health food section of your supermarket for your own jar of miracle oil, CHOICE finds out what the experts have to say about this year's latest food trend.